 The Flint River is the most prominent natural feature in Flint.
-At 142 miles in length it forms a drainage network that spans approximately 1,332 sq. miles.
+At 142 miles in length it forms a drainage network that spans approximately 1,332 square miles.
 The river is linked to several tributary waterways: Gilkey Creek, Swartz Creek, Thread Creek, Kearsley Creek, Brent Run Creek, Carman Creek, and the Robinson Drain.
 The creeks expand the river's broad floodplain, creating a series of greenbelt fingers that have recreational and ecological benefits.
 Blue/green corridors link water with green infrastructure such as parks, nature preserves, woods, and wetlands.
 The purpose of creating these corridors is to restore urban waterways, provide recreational space, and reduce the risk of flooding.

-Plans were created in 2014 for both Thread Lake and Flint Park Lake, while an assessment report was created for Kearsley Reservoir, by Michigan State University in partnership with the Flint River Watershed Coalition.
-These documents detail the current conditions, existing improvement efforts, potential future opportunities, and goals and action steps to improve and realize recreation opportunities for Flint's lakes.
+Michigan State University, in partnership with the Flint River Watershed Coalition, created plans in 2014 for both Thread Lake and Flint Park Lake, while an assessment report was created for Kearsley Reservoir.
+These documents detail the current conditions of that time, existing improvement efforts, potential future opportunities, and goals and action steps to improve and realize recreation opportunities for Flint's lakes.